-Since the 2015 harvest season, we have been establishing some great relationships with farmers in the Huila and Tolima departments through Alejandro Renjifo and his team at Fairfield.
-The fact that we have been working with several producers through successive seasons from these areas is a testament to the Fairfield team’s dedication to both upholding strict quality standards, along with working closely together with their producing partners on agronomic and processing best practices.
+Since the 2015 harvest season, we have built some great relationships with farmers in the Huila and Tolima departments through Alejandro Renjifo, and his team at Fairfield.
+The fact that we have been working with several producers through successive seasons from these areas is a testament to the Fairfield team’s dedication.
+They are committed to upholding strict quality standards, and to educating their producers on agronomic and processing best practices.

 The Fairfield team, while small, is made up of individuals who truly place coffee at the center of their world.
-This small team somehow manages to roast, cup and evaluate hundreds of lots per season, visit and consult with dozens of farmer partners throughout the year, and for a few on the team, manage their own or help their families manage their coffee farms on top of it all.
+This lean team somehow manages to roast, cup and evaluate hundreds of lots per season, visit and consult with dozens of farmer partners throughout the year, and on top of that workload, several team members manage their own farms, or help their families manage their finca.
 Truly exceptional.